How a Biden presidency could advance transgender rights — and lead to backlash

 She’s also keeping a close eye on judges confirmed under the Trump administration who “have extreme views that are outside the mainstream and the understanding of constitutional law.”

-In Texas, State Rep. Steve Toth (R-Spring) has filed a draft of a bill to classify sex changes and other gender-affirmation hormones as child abuse when performed on minors.
+In Texas, state Rep. Steve Toth (R-Spring) has filed a draft of a bill to classify gender-affirming hormones and surgeries as child abuse when performed on minors.
 It follows a wave of similar proposals in state legislatures across the country earlier this year.

 “A doctor’s first covenant is do no harm,” Toth said in an interview.
 “These children are too young to be taking hormones when the vast majority are confused and end up going back.
 These are 7-year-old and 11-year-old kids, picking up ideas from social media and being confused.”

-The House Bill (HB) 68 would amend the definition of child abuse in the Texas Family Code to include the removal of healthy tissue, the prescription of puberty-blocking hormones, and sterilization surgeries if the procedures aim to “change or affirm a child’s perception of the child’s sex.”
-The act also targets “mental health professionals “attempting to change or affirm a child’s sex, if that perception is inconsistent with the child’s biological sex.”
+The House Bill (HB) 68 would amend the definition of child abuse in the Texas Family Code to include the removal of healthy tissue, the prescription of puberty-blocking hormones and sterilization surgeries if the procedures aim to “change or affirm a child’s perception of the child’s sex.”
+The act also targets mental health professionals “attempting to change or affirm a child’s sex, if that perception is inconsistent with the child’s biological sex.”

-Susan Williams, an activist in South Dakota and parent of a transgender child, said she is begging state lawmakers to not direct anger over election results against the community.
-“Transgender South Dakotans have been under attack in our state house since 2014, if not earlier," she said.
+Susan Williams, an activist in South Dakota and parent of a transgender child, said she hopes state lawmakers do not direct anger over election results against the community.
+“Transgender South Dakotans have been under attack in our state house since 2014, if not earlier," Williams said.
 “This deeply harmful trend has continued regardless of the national political landscape or which party the president belongs to.”

 Legislation at the state level can also have unanticipated effects, experts say.
 Public opinion research shows those debates can actually lead to greater acceptance, said Andrew Flores, an assistant professor of government at American University whose research focuses in part on attitudes of the LGBTQ community.
-He cited research showing that in states where people were asked to vote in ballot measures banning same-sex marriage, attitudes shifted in favor of same-sex marriage at a stronger pace over time, Flores said.
+He cited research showing that in states where people were asked to vote in ballot measures banning same-sex marriage, attitudes shifted in favor of same-sex marriage at a stronger pace over time.
 Even anti-LGBTQ backlash can ultimately be “a source of potential change,” he said.

 From LGBTQ issues to immigration to racial justice, the Trump administration galvanized liberal activism across the country, in marches and protests and get-out-the-vote efforts.
 The question for some transgender advocates is whether that level of energy will continue after Trump leaves the White House.